 We have imported 500,000 files and only 90 failed.
 That's a fail rate of just 0.018%.
 With only 90 files to be reworked, I feel we can handle that.

 There were a few small issues this morning, but we have worked through the majority and just a few remain before we get over the finish line.
-A pleasure to be working as ONE BRUSH with Anton Steehouwer, Marc Dekker and Peter de Jong.
+A pleasure to be working as ONE BRUSH with my BRUSHNL colleagues.

-Anton has a great motivational sign on the wall which reads:
+There is a great motivational sign on the office wall which reads:

 "We have always done it that way.
 The seven most expensive words in business.”
 This is very close to my favourite phrase: “If you always do what you have always done, you will always get what you always got.”